No-bake vegan bars with cranberries

 • 5 Ingredients

-No-bake vegan date walnut coconut bars with cranberries
+No-bake vegan bars with cranberries

-Indulge in these delicious and nutritious no-bake vegan date walnut coconut bars with cranberries.
+Indulge in these delicious and nutritious no-bake vegan bars with cranberries.
 This recipe is perfect for anyone looking for a healthy and easy-to-make snack.
 These bars are packed with natural sweetness from dates and cranberries, a satisfying crunch from walnuts, and a rich, tropical flavor from dried coconut meat.
 Whether you need an energy boost or a post-workout treat, these bars will keep you satisfied and guilt-free.

 Ingredients: